2112udayan/Monitoring-tool-for-Carpentries-Incubator/README.md

  5. Where to enter the access token to run the code.

-    - Refer to the notebook file -named -Setup_API.ipynb
-    - Enter the Personal access token in  "INSERT CODE HERE".
+    - The token should be stored in the file `~/.github_shell_token` in your home directory

     To view the jupyter projects, open jupyter notebook using the command line in the top directory with:

     $ jupyter notebook